 Note that you will see Anaconda and Anaconda Prompt.
 It’s important to know that Anaconda Prompt is a command-line shell while the Anaconda is a python distribution GUI.

 Type the python command in the anaconda prompt window and hit enter:

 - Note the python version.
 For me, it is showing “Python 3.7.4”.
 The greater than symbols >>> indicates that the python interpreter is running.

 - That’s it.
 Now you can run the python commands.
 Try to import “this” by typing.
 Import this on python interpreter.
 You should see the Zen of Python by Tim Peters.

 - You can close the python interpreter by typing “exit()” and press enter.

-- To Restart the Anaconda Prompt and use python you can go to start select Anaconda Prompt and type “python” command to start the python interpreter.
-If you have reached this step then Congratulation you have Installed Anaconda Python Successfully on your system.
+- To Restart the Anaconda Prompt and use python, you can start selecting Anaconda Prompt and type the “python” command to start the python interpreter.
+If you have reached this step, then Congratulation; you have Installed Anaconda Python Successfully on your system.

 - Running this will create a new env in anaconda named as “env_name” to start the environment type.

 This will start the environment, which will have python 2.7.
 Since the conda environment is independent of each other, you create any number of the environment with different versions of python or any other packages.